 Miami-Dade County Commissioner Dennis C. Moss was first elected in 1993 and has served on the Board of County Commissioners for over 23 years.
 On November 20, 2008, the Miami-Dade Board of County Commissioners elected the then15-year veteran, as its 2009-2010 Chairman.
 He was inducted on December 18, 2008 in an official ceremony hosted by the outgoing Chairman.
 The role became effective on January 1, 2009.
-Miami-Dade has 13 commissioners elected in non-partisan, single-district elections who serve four-year staggered terms, with elections scheduled every two years, with no term limits.
-On every election cycle, a new Chair and Vice-Chair are chosen to serve for two years.
-Commissioner José "Pepe" Diaz was elected Vice-Chairman.
+Miami-Dade has 13 commissioners elected in non-partisan, single-district elections who serve four-year staggered terms, with elections scheduled every two years.

-His 2008 election as Commission Chairman coincides with the beginning of his fifth consecutive term representing District 9.
+His 2008 election as Commission Chairman coincided with the beginning of his fifth consecutive term representing District 9.
 With his re-election in 2016, Commissioner Moss has been elected seven times by the residents of District 9, which is geographically the largest and most diverse in the county.

 Commissioner Moss is known, respected, and admired for making promises and keeping them.
 He was initially elected to the Board of County Commissioners shortly after Hurricane Andrew, the second worst natural disaster in the history of the United States; Commissioner Moss immediately focused his efforts on the recovery of South Miami-Dade.
 His tireless efforts resulted in a comprehensive plan to rebuild distressed and declining areas affected by Hurricane Andrew.
 Named in recognition of Commissioner Moss, the Moss Plan was approved on September 7, 1993 by the Board of County Commissioners.

 Commissioner Moss chairs the Zoo Oversight Board that oversees Zoo Miami.
 He also serves as chair of Neat Streets Miami, formerly known as the Community Image Advisory Board, a County board dedicated to the maintenance and beautification of transportation gateways, corridors and connections.
 He is also a former member of the South Florida Regional Planning Council which identifies long-term challenges and opportunities facing Southeast Florida and assists the region's leaders in developing and implementing creative strategies that result in more prosperous and equitable communities, a healthier and cleaner environment, and a more vibrant economy.